Key Takeaways

 With thermostat setbacks, you may feel like you have to compromise on your comfort to achieve savings.
 However, the best approach is to schedule setbacks for times when the home isn’t occupied.
 This eliminates any concerns about discomfort.

-For instance, when you are out, you can set your thermostat 7-10 degrees back from your routine settings.
-Or better to set location-based triggers using smart thermostats or smart AC controllers, so your HVAC unit automatically turns on/off based on your proximity.
+For instance, when you are out, you can set your thermostat 7-10 degrees back from your usual settings.
+You can easily set schedules using a smart thermostat for central units or a smart thermostat for mini-splits in case of ductless systems.

 You can also try turning down your thermostat when you are dozing off.
 This is referred to as a night setback.
-A range of 60-67F is considered the optimal sleeping temperature range.
-Our core body temperature experiences a dip in the evening so lowering the thermostat actually signals the body that it’s time for sleep.
+A range of 65-68°F is considered the optimal sleeping temperature.
+Your core body temperature dips in the evening, so lowering the thermostat actually signals the body that it’s time to sleep.

 How Can Smart Thermostats Effectively Implement Temperature Setbacks?

 Although adjusting your thermostats for different times of the day saves money, it can be forgotten when you’re caught up.
 Plus, all these adjustments can get on your nerves.
-A smart thermostat or a smart AC controller can make your life much easier as they allow you to automate home climate control.
+A smart thermostat or smart AC controller can make your life much easier by automating your home climate control.

 - Rather than spending money to heat or cool an empty house, you can set weekly schedules based on your routine.
-For instance, turning your AC off when you leave for work and on before you get back.
+For instance, turning your HVAC off when you leave for work and turning it back on before you get back.
 The rest of the time, it’s either off or running at setback temperatures.

 - You can also make changes on the go.
 Won’t be back home on time?
 Use your phone to set up your unit to continue running on setback temperatures.